+Please review our current needs listed below before submitting an application.
 To apply for any of these positions, please complete the volunteer application.
-The Volunteer Department will contact you to schedule an interview or invite you to an upcoming Open House.
+The Volunteer Department will contact you to schedule an interview.
 If you have specific questions, please call Janet Morris at 619.255.0245 or email@example.com.
 You must be at least 18 years old to volunteer for the science departments and openings are limited.

 Interested in employment at the Museum?
-View our current openings .
+View our current job openings .